ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 ```
 Find the new app from http://localhost:3000

+> Return the modified source code and add the screenshot of success!

 ### Task 4C) Make a small security analysis for your implementation (0.5p)

 Check the common issues from [PortSwigger on OAuth 2.0 implementations](https://portswigger.net/web-security/oauth).